Stay Warm Safely: Cruise Heating Pad Rules, Safety Checks, and Packing Tips

 Cruise lines have strict regulations to prevent fire hazards, which means any electric device you bring onboard must meet certain criteria.

-Inspection at Embarkation
+Pass Heating Pad Inspection at Cruise Embarkation

 When you board the ship, your luggage may be inspected either by hand or via X-ray machines.